Time Warp (song)

 "Time Warp" is a song featured in the 1973 rock musical The Rocky Horror Show, its 1975 film adaptation The Rocky Horror Picture Show, and the 2016 TV production The Rocky Horror Picture Show: Let's Do the Time Warp Again.
 The song title comes from a dance performed during the pre-chorus of the song.

 Composition and lyrics

 The song is both an example and a parody of the dance song genre, with much of its lyrics consisting of instructions for performing the dance.
 (Example: "It's just a jump to the left / And then a step to the right / Put your hands on your hips / Bring your knees in tight.")

 This dance became one of the major audience participation activities during screenings of the 1975 film The Rocky Horror Picture Show and live performances of the original 1973 stage production The Rocky Horror Show.

 The song is a glam rock and rock and roll song.
 It is written by Richard O'Brien and Richard Hartley.
-The song is in the key of A major with a tempo of 174 beats per minute.